jpcaico/trino_dbt_bigquery/README.md

-# Using trino-dbt as a data ingestion tool
+# Using dbt-trino as a data ingestion tool
 This repo tries to ingest data to bigquery using `dbt-trino`.
 Data is captured from a `postgresql` database with incremental loading strategy and loaded into bigquery.

 After that, you can proceed with the ETL using the same `trino` connector for dbt or use a different `bigquery` connector.
 Trino has some limitations such as not being able to create views.